kartikwar/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "Hello"
+title: "Fooled by Stars: Perceptual Biases in Judgments of Numeric Ratings."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Srishti Kumar
-- Suzanne Shu
+- Manoj Thomas

 # Author notes (optional)
 author_notes:
+- "Equal contribution"
 - "Equal contribution"
 - "Equal contribution"